visze/MPRA-enhancer-selection/README.md

 ## Pipeline description

-The first part of the probe generation is split up in "positive" and "negative" groups.
-But in general there are steps:
+The first part of the probe generation is to split up regions into "positive" and "negative" groups.
+But in general there are these steps:

 1. Find common narrow peaks and filter them
 2. Remove regions that are close to a transcription start site (promoter removal)
 3. Get the center of the peaks by maximum signals
 4. Create probes using the new center and the probe length

-The first part is slightly different between the positive enhancers (active in lot's of samples) and negative enhancers (active only in a tissue group)
+The first part is slightly different between the positive enhancers (active in lots of samples) and negative enhancers (active only in one specific tissue group)

 ### 1.A Positive enhancers

 Here we will select regions that are always active over all samples.
-On any MPRA experiment with any tiisue or cell-line this region should be "activate".
+On any MPRA experiment with any tissue or cell-line this region should be "active".

 1. Running `bedtools intersect` with parameters `-c` `-r` and `-f`.
 One random sample will be selected as `-a` input.
-All samples (including `-a`) used as `-b` input. `bedtools` will count the overlaps of the all samples(`b`) with the regions in `a`. `-f` is the minimum fraction of the overlap (e.g. 1.0, 0.9,..). because of `-r` the overlaps must hold for both direction.
+All samples (including `-a`) used as `-b` input. `bedtools` will count the overlaps of the all samples(`b`) with the regions in `a`. `-f` is the minimum fraction of the overlap (e.g. 1.0, 0.9,..). because of `-r` the overlap must hold for both directions.
 Region in `a` in regions in `b` and vice versa.
 2. Filtering the data using a threshold for the minimum number of samples that have the regions.
 In total there are 127 samples.
 So with a threshold of 110 the DNase narrow peak is present in 86% of all samples.

 The next steps are in common with the negative enhancers.

 ### 1.B Negative enhancers

-Here we will select regions of open DNase accessibility that are only active in one tissue (e.g. blood) but not in any  other tissue.
+Here we will select regions of DNase accessibility that are only active in one tissue (e.g. blood) but not in any other tissue.
 On a MPRA experiment with a different tissue this region should be deactivated.

 1. First we select a tissue group line `Brain`.
 2. Then we run the "counting" on that group.
-This is again done with `bedtools intersect` (see 1.A Positive enhancers).
+Again this is done with `bedtools intersect` (see 1.A Positive enhancers).
 One random sample of the group will be selected as `-a` input.
 All samples of the same group (including `-a`) used as `-b` input.
 3. Now we do the same analysis but we will change the `-b` samples to all samples that are not in the selected group (e.g. are not brain).
 4. Filtering the data.
     1. First we have a threshold for the minimum number of active regions within the group.
-E.g. if we select as group `Brain` and set the threshold to `8`the 80% of all Brain samples should have this region actives.
+E.g. if we select as group `Brain` and set the threshold to `8`, 80% of all Brain samples should have this region called.
-    2. Because we want to have that region exclusive active in the tissue group we filter on teh second analysis with a maximum threshold.
-E.g. a threshold of 10 for the Brain group means that teh active region Brain region is only active in 10 or less other samples.
-This is only around 8.5% (10 brain samples, 117 other samples).
+    2. Because we want to have that region exclusive active in the tissue group we filter on the second analysis with a maximum threshold.
+E.g. a threshold of 10 for the Brain group means that the active Brain region is only active in 10 or less other samples.
+This is around 8.5% of the non-brain samples (10 brain samples, 117 other samples).

 ### Select Enhancers

-Here DNase data is used.
-In theory this can be Promoter and Enhancer regions. because it is known that promoter are in front of a TSS we can simple exclude regions in front of genes.
-E.g. Here I use ensembl or Gencode transcripts and remove all regions that are in the range of 2kb in from of sthe TSS.
-The direction of the gene is considered here!
+Here Transcription data is used to separate betwenen enhancers and promoters.
+In theory a DNase region can be a Promoter or an Enhancer.
+Because it is known that promoters are in front of a TSS we exclude regions in front of genes.
+E.g. here I use ensembl or Gencode transcripts and remove all regions that are in the range of 2kb in from of the TSS.
+The direction of the gene is considered!

 ### Center of Peaks

-We are still left with regions of one sample and of different sizes.
-The site can range from 200 to several thousand bp.
+We are still left with regions selected from one sample and these regions have different lengths.
+The region can range from 200 to several thousand bp.
 But we need only a small defined length (e.g. 171).

 So we have to define a new center.
 Therefore I use the imputed signals that overlaps the region and for every sample I selected the maximum as center.
 Then (for simplicity) the average position is chosen.

 ### Creating Probes

 Here we need a length of the probe (e.g. 171) which will be placed around the new computed center.
 We will get two output files.
-One a multi-fatsta file with the region and the DNA of that regions.
-Second a BED file with just the region of the probe in the genome.
+One a multi-fasta file with the region and the DNA of that regions.
+Second, a BED file with just the region of the probe in the genome.
 Final files are in the folder `results/RoadMap/positives|negatives/design/final/`.

 ### Naming Convention of Files:

 1. Positive enhancers: `minSamples_120.overlap_0.95.gencode_27_minDistanceToTSS_2.0.probeLength.171.bed` means:
     1. `minSamples_120`: 120 of 127 samples have this region called
     2. `overlap_0.95`:`bedtools intersect` requires an overlap of 95%
-    3. `gencode_27_minDistanceToTSS_2.0`: Regions lies not within 2.0kb of a TSS and the transcription db gencode in version 27 is used.
+    3. `gencode_27_minDistanceToTSS_2.0`: Regions lie are not within 2.0kb in front of a TSS and the transcription db gencode in version 27 is used.
     4. `probeLength.171`: the length of the region and the extracted sequence is 171bp
 2. Negative enhancers: `Brain.minsamplesWithinGroup_8.maxOther_5.groupOverlap_0.95.ensembl_75_minDistanceToTSS_2.0.probeLength.171.bed` means:
     1. `Brain`: Tissue group is brain
     2. `minsamplesWithinGroup_8`: Minimumm of 8 from all 10 Brain samples should be active (80%)
     3. `maxOther_5`: Maximum of 5 other active samples are allowed.
 So around 4% (5 of 117).
     4. `overlap_0.95`:`bedtools intersect` requires an overlap of 95% (within and to other groups)
-    5. `ensembl_75_minDistanceToTSS_2.0`: Regions lies not within 2.0kb of a TSS and the transcription db Ensembl in version 75 is used.
+    5. `ensembl_75_minDistanceToTSS_2.0`: Regions lie are not within 2.0kb in front of a TSS and the transcription db Ensembl in version 75 is used.
-    6. `probeLength.171`: the length of the region and the extracted sequence is 171bp
+    6. `probeLength.171`: The length of the region and the extracted sequence is 171bp

 ### Files: